What is Withdrawal?

 Understanding Symptoms of Opiate Withdrawal

-Some patients go into detox centers because they want to stop consuming heroin or opiates, and they may experience a variety of physical and psychological effects during withdrawal as well.
+Some members go into detox centers because they want to stop consuming heroin or opiates, and they may experience a variety of physical and psychological effects during withdrawal as well.

 Early-stage Withdrawal Symptoms: